Aden Country Park: Aden House

-The mansion house was originally granted to the Keith family in 1324, from whom it passed to the Russells of Montcoffer.
-It was said to have been beautiful before it was ruined.

-Alexander Russell of Montcoffer (1723–98) bought the Aden estate in 1758 from James Ferguson of Kinmundy.
+The mansion house was originally granted to the Keith family in 1324, before passing to the Russells of Montcoffer.
+It was said to have been beautiful prior to its ruin.
+Alexander Russell of Montcoffer (1723–98) later purchased the Aden estate in 1758 from James Ferguson of Kinmundy.

 John Smith reconstructed the mansion in 1832 with "a magnificent balustraded west wing and Doric-columned, domed, projecting west bow".

-Alexander Russell's great-great-grandson, Sidney Russell (1895-1965), was the last Russell laird to live at Aden.
+Alexander Russell's great-great-grandson, Sidney Russell (1895–1965), was the last Russell laird to live at Aden.
 He sold the estate in 1937 and moved to Dorset.
 The Barony of Aden is still held by the Russell family.

-During World War II, it was used as an army barracks, and it is said that the inside decoration was damaged and had lost its lustre once the army was finished with it.
+During World War II, it was used as an army barracks, and it is said that the interior decoration was damaged and lost its lustre during this period.
 After the war, the house was left to fall into ruin.
-As of 1990, only its outside walls remained standing.
+As of 1990, only its outer walls remained standing.

 The house is made of grey granite.